octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 So, five pieces of information are needed:
 - the raffle administrator
-- a description about the raffle
+- a description of the raffle
 - is the raffle opened?
 - the reward in tz
 - the raffle end date.

-> What would the types for each piece of information ?
+> What would be the types for each piece of information?

 For each piece of information, the corresponding type is:
 - raffle administrator: address
 - raffle description: string
-- raffle opened ? : boolean
+- raffle opened? : boolean
 - reward: tez
 - raffle end date: timestamp

 So far, the storage was empty, thanks to the `unit` type.
 The storage now needs to hold five pieces of information, of different types.
 Several values can be held in a `map`, but they must have the same type.
-Besides, `map` are not meant to keep the same number of elements.
+Besides, `map` is not meant to keep the same number of elements.

 The correct way to define a storage is to use the `record` type.